The Clifford Deformation of the Hermite Semigroup: Representation space for the deformation family of the Dunkl--Dirac operator

 where

-with the action given in Theorem \ref{HarmOsc}.
-In fact this highest weight representation is labeled by $\ell$ only and we will denote it $\pi(\ell)$.
-In conclusion, we obtain the decomposition of our functional space $\cL^{2}_{\k,c}(\mR^{m})$ into a discrete direct sum of highest weight (infinite dimensional) Harish-Chandra modules for $\mathfrak{osp}(1|2)$:
+with the action given in Theorem~\ref{HarmOsc}.
+In fact this highest weight representation is labeled by~$\ell$ only and we will denote it $\pi(\ell)$.
+In conclusion, we obtain the decomposition of our functional space $\cL^{2}_{\k,c}(\mR^{m})$ into a~discrete direct sum of highest weight (inf\/inite-dimensional) Harish-Chandra modules for~$\mathfrak{osp}(1|2)$:

-These results should be compared with Theorem 3.19 and section 3.6 in \cite{Orsted2} (where one uses $\mathfrak{sl}_{2}$ instead of $\mathfrak{osp}(1|2)$).
-Also notice that the claim should be understood as an assertion on the deformation of the Howe dual pair for $\mathfrak{osp}(1|2)$ inside the Clifford-Weyl algebra on $\mR^{m}$ acting on a fixed vector space $\cL^{2}_{\k,c}(\mR^{m})$.
+These results should be compared with Theorem 3.19 and Section~3.6 in~\cite{Orsted2} (where one uses~$\mathfrak{sl}_{2}$ instead of $\mathfrak{osp}(1|2)$).
+Also notice that the claim should be understood as an assertion on the deformation of the Howe dual pair for $\mathfrak{osp}(1|2)$ inside the Clif\/ford--Weyl algebra on $\mR^{m}$ acting on a~f\/ixed vector space $\cL^{2}_{\k,c}(\mR^{m})$.

 In particular, we have the following result.
-Recall that an operator $T$ is essentially selfadjoint on a Hilbert space $H$ if $T$ is a symmetric operator with a dense domain $D(T)\subset H$ such that for a complete orthogonal set $\{f_n\}_n$ in $H$ with $f_n\in D(H)$, there exist $\{\mu_n\}_n$ solving $Tf_n=\mu_nf$ for all $n\in\mN$. \begin{proposition} Let $c>-1$ and $\kappa>0$.
-The operator $L$ acting on $\cL^{2}_{\k,c}(\mR^{m})$ is essentially selfadjoint (i.e. symmetric and its closure is a selfadjoint operator).
+Recall that an operator $T$ is essentially selfadjoint on a~Hilbert space $H$ if $T$ is a symmetric operator with a~dense domain $D(T)\subset H$ such that for a~complete orthogonal set $\{f_n\}_n$ in $H$ with $f_n\in D(H)$, there exist $\{\mu_n\}_n$ solving $Tf_n=\mu_nf$ for all $n\in\mN$. \begin{proposition} Let $c>-1$ and $\kappa>0$.
+The operator $L$ acting on $\cL^{2}_{\k,c}(\mR^{m})$ is essentially selfadjoint $($i.e.\ symmetric and its closure is a~selfadjoint operator$)$.
 Moreover, $L$ has no continuous spectrum and its discrete spectrum is given by

 \end{proposition}